-Gate changes at the Skins Lake Spillway are used to manage flows throughout the year, and water temperatures in the Nechako River during the period of sockeye migration.
+Gate changes at the Skins Lake Spillway are used to manage flows throughout the year, and water temperatures in the Nechako River from 20 July to 20 August.
 The goal is to keep water temperatures in the Nechako River at Finmore (upstream of the Stuart River confluence) at or below 20 °C.